Courtney Vandersloot: European leagues

 In 2011, she signed with the Turkish club Beşiktaş.
 Because the WNBA season is held in the northern hemisphere summer, the traditional offseason for basketball throughout the world, many of the league's players participate in overseas leagues during the traditional season and return to their WNBA teams in the summer.

 In February 2022, after the 2022 Russian invasion of Ukraine, she left UMMC Ekaterinburg in the Russian Women's Basketball Premier League.
 In April 2022, she joined Hungarian club Sopron Basket for the 2022–23 European season.

 In January 2023, she signed with Fenerbahçe and left at end of the season.

 Unrivaled

 On September 16, 2024, it was announced that Vandersloot would appear and play in the inaugural season of Unrivaled, a new women's 3-on-3 basketball league founded by Napheesa Collier and Breanna Stewart.

+National team career

+Vandersloot played internationally for the Hungary women's national basketball team as a naturalized citizen.
+She first appeared for Hungary in the 2016 EuroBasket Women qualifiers and later in the EuroBasket Women 2017 tournament.
+Vandersloot averaged 9.3 points and 3.8 assists per game in EuroBasket 2017, where Hungary lost to Italy in the qualification round before the quarterfinals.

 Personal life

 On December 27, 2018, Vandersloot married Chicago Sky teammate, Allie Quigley, in Seattle, near Vandersloot's hometown of Kent, Washington.

 In May 2025, the couple announced the birth of their first child.